Learn about the best food for an 8 month old baby, including both puree and finger food ideas!

 Honey can be contaminated with spores of a harmful bacteria that can multiply and cause infant botulism, so avoid all honey in foods- even if it is cooked.
 It is also recommended to limit added sugar for the first two years of life so that your child maximizes their consumption of nutrient-dense foods.
 The introduction of sugary snacks and foods can displace nutrient-dense foods in the diet and create a preference for those foods with less nutritional value.
-For more info on reducing added sugar and recipes that are for baby/toddler, check out No Sugar, Still Sweet.

 Use pouches, puffs, and teethers strategically

 These foods are fine to introduce and offer, but be strategic about your use of them.
 Pouches are great for on-the-go, or for when you need another caregiver to feed your child.
 But relying too heavily on pouches can hinder their oral motor skill development and perpetuate picky eating.
 I like to use them for convenience and limit them to 1 per day.
 Items like puffs, melties, and teething biscuits typically don’t contribute much nutritionally, but can still be useful dietary aids.
 Teething biscuits might be used as a base for a spread, and puffs could be offered to keep your child occupied and working on that pincer grasp while you wait for your food at a restaurant.
 If you want nutrient-dense pouches and puffs, definitely check out Serenity Kids.

 Quit the rice cereal, if you haven’t already

 Rice may contain levels of arsenic that are potentially unsafe for baby.
 Rice cereal is not a necessary food for baby so it’s best to ditch it, and products made from rice flour, for baby.
 Rice is okay, but limit to no more than 2 to 3 times per week, prioritizing rice grown in California for lower levels of arsenic.